 What are the risks?

 The Financial Conduct Authority (FCA) views Crowdfunding as a ‘high-risk investment activity’.
-The FCA is keen to point out that in their view, consumers looking to invest in peer-to-peer lending should proceed with caution.
+In their view, consumers looking to invest in peer-to-peer lending should proceed with caution.
 There are some key risks to be aware of, including:

 Capital is at risk – like all investments, you should only put in what you can afford to lose.
 With peer-to-peer lending, your entire capital is at risk.